UiL-OTS-labs/ZEP-EEG-Marker-Module/README.md

 *   [BeexyBox type X](https://www.beexy.nl/responseboxes/)

 ## How to use this module
-1. Copy the file `eeg_markers.zm` from this repository to a location found by your experiment (_e.g._ your experiment's `/modules` directory).
+1. Copy the file `zep_markers.zm` from this repository to a location found by your experiment (_e.g._ your experiment's `/modules` directory).
-2. Within your experiment import the module by adding `import eeg_markers;` to the top of your `.zp` file.
+2. Within your experiment import the module by adding `import zep_markers;` to the top of your `.zp` file.
 3. Within your experiment script, after setting up the presentation of a stimulus add the following function call: